Pittsburgh compound B: Alzheimer's disease research

 11C-PiB is currently the most studied and used radioligand for PET imaging of cerebral Aβ pathology.
 This technique has been implicated in Alzheimer's disease research whereby scientists involved in this field are able to perform noninvasive in vivo neuroimaging studies using PET scans in brains of individuals with various degrees of dementia.
 The 11C-Pittsburgh compound B (11C-PiB) radiotracer is used to measure regional 11C-PiB binding retention rates, thus allowing for the visual and quantitative measurement of Aβ deposition.
 11C-PiB is a fluorescent derivative of thioflavin T which preferentially targets and binds to fibrillar Aβ forms found in dense core plaques with high affinity and specificity.
-In particular, it specifically binds to Aβ40 and Aβ42 fibrils and insoluble plaques containing the aforementioned Aß peptides.
-PiB does not bind with great affinity to soluble or nonfibrillar Aß plaques until plaques have reached a crucial magnitude, which has yet to be determined.
+In particular, it specifically binds to Aβ40 and Aβ42 fibrils and insoluble plaques containing the aforementioned Aβ peptides.
+PiB does not bind with great affinity to soluble or nonfibrillar Aβ plaques until plaques have reached a crucial magnitude, which has yet to be determined.

 Furthermore, this radiotracer does not bind to neurofibrillary tangles (NFTs) in the neuronal regions of the brain during postmortem autopsies.
 A typical injected dose ranges from 250 to 450 MBq and the imaging time normally varies between 40 and 90 minutes.
 The quantification of 11C-PiB has demonstrated to elicit a profound difference in neuronal cortical binding between individuals recognized with Alzheimer's disease and age-matched cognitively normal controls.